 GOV.UK design patterns are reviewed regularly and tested with users on live government services.

-You can read the research and join discussions about them on the design patterns wiki.
+You can read the research and join discussions about them on the GOV.UK Design System.

 Examples and case studies